 ● Strong bonds of friendship form when we never repay evil with evil, but do good to everyone.

-● Strong bonds of friendship grow when overcome the evil desire to repay evil with evil, but always do good for our friends in Christ, even they do evil to us.
+● Strong bonds of friendship grow when we overcome the evil desire to repay evil with evil, but always do good for our friends in Christ, even when they do evil to us.
 As friends, we stop our friends from repaying evil with evil, but encourage them to repay evil with good.

 ● We harm our bonds of friendship when we let let evil rule our lives and destroy our friendships.
 We build and encourage one another with good, especially when it meets evil head on.